ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 # Introduction

-While third-party authorization services like Google Firebase, AWS Cognito, and Auth0 gains popularity, and all-in-one library solutions like passport.js are the industry standard, is common to see that developers never really understand all the parts involved in the authentication flow.
+While third-party authorization services like Google Firebase, AWS Cognito, and Auth0 are gaining popularity, and all-in-one library solutions like passport.js are the industry standard, is common to see that developers never really understand all the parts involved in the authentication flow.

-This series of articles are aimed to demystify concepts such as JSON Web Token (JWT), social login (OAuth2), user impersonation (an admin can log in as a specific user without password), common security pitfalls and attack vectors.
+This series of articles about node.js authentication, are aimed to demystify concepts such as JSON Web Token (JWT), social login (OAuth2), user impersonation (an admin can log in as a specific user without password), common security pitfalls and attack vectors.

-Also, there is a GitHub repository with a complete authentication flow that you can use as a base for your projects.
+Also, there is a GitHub repository with a complete node.js authentication flow that you can use as a base for your projects.

 # Table of contents
   - [Requirements ✍️](#requirements)